Melissaa12/Kindle-book-review---big-data-/README.md

 3)```source /etc/environment```

+## To access Webpage
+enter this into your browser <WEBIPpublicaddress>:3306

+(This is generated and indicated near the end of the terminal headed by 'please enter this into your browser')

 ### OTHER COMMENTS
 if you exited the web flask server and want to start it again, you need to ensure port connection are cleared with